kinngh/shopify-remix-app/README.md

-## FOR THE LOVE OF GOD DO NOT USE THIS IN PRODUCTION

-## THIS IS NOT EVEN REMOTELY READY

-## I AM MAKING IT PUBLIC SO PROGRESS CAN BE TRACKED

-## DO NOT USE IN PRODUCTION

-## PLEASE

----

-# Shopify Remix x Prisma Boilerplate
+# WIP | Shopify Remix x Prisma Boilerplate

 An embedded app starter template to get up and ready with Shopify app development with Remix and Prisma.